From spacetime thermodynamics to Weyl transverse gravity: Equations of motion from Wald entropy in WTDiff-invariant gravity

-\item The previous argument can be improved to not directly involve Wald entropy.
-Instead, one may assume that entropy of the horizon can be completely interpreted in terms of quantum entanglement (with all the drawbacks we discussed in subsection~\ref{lcd entropy}).
-It has been shown that renormalising this entropy leads to subleading corrections to it~\cite{Bousso:2016,Speranza:2023}.
-This renormalisation procedure yields both the renormalised entropy expression and an effective gravitational Lagrangian.
-It turns out that the renormalised entropy precisely agrees with Wald entropy corresponding to the effective Lagrangian.
-This argument provides a justification for using Wald entropy prescription without the need to specify the gravitational Lagrangian beforehand.
-Herein, we tacitly assume this interpretation of the procedure, although we work directly with Wald entropy prescription.

-\item The cosmological constant term in a Diff-invariant gravitational Lagrangian does not affect Wald entropy.
+Before proceeding, let us stress one subtle issue associated with deriving the equations governing gravitational dynamics from Diff-invariant Wald entropy.
+The cosmological constant term in a Diff-invariant gravitational Lagrangian does not affect Wald entropy.
 Consequently, the equations one derives from thermodynamics fail to reproduce this term in the Lagrangian.
 Instead, the cosmological constant arises as an on-shell integration constant in the process of solving the equations and has no connection with the fixed parameter in the Lagrangian that would enter the Euler-Lagrange equations.
 This failure to completely reconstruct the information contained in the Lagrangian of course disappears in WTDiff-invariant gravity.
 In this case, both the Euler-Lagrange equations and the thermodynamically derived equations are traceless and unaffected by any constant parameter in the Lagrangian.
 Therefore, as we will show, both procedures to derive the gravitational equations are fully consistent with each other.